Kioyar/BG-FASHION-STORE-ANALYSIS/README.md

 - Any other relevant data-driven insights into our sales.

 ### DATA SOURCING.
-The data was gotten from an online learning platform (Utiva).
-I then downloaded the csv files and extracted it into **PowerBi** for **cleaning, analysis and visualization.**
+The data was obtained from an online learning platform (Utiva).
+I downloaded the CSV files and imported them into Power BI for cleaning, analysis, and visualization.
 It contains 3 sheets/Tables.
 - Competitive Territory with 11 rows and 2 columns.
 - Names with 104 rows and 3 columns.